swiftly-solution/documentation/src/docs/scripting/events/gameevents/onclientsidelessonclosed.md

 ---

 # OnClientsideLessonClosed
-This event is triggered when clientside_lesson_closed is triggered
+This event is triggered when clientside_lesson_closed is triggered.
 ::: tabs
 @tab Lua
 ```lua